-Clause 12: Powers of entry
+Clause 11: Powers of entry

-Provides an authorised officer of a district council with a power of entry in relation to premises (other than premises only used as a private dwelling house) for the purpose of the proper exercise of the officer's functions under the Bill.
+Provides an authorised officer of a district council with a power of entry in relation to premises (other than premises only used as a private dwelling house) for the purpose of the proper exercise of the officer's functions under this Bill and for relevant offences under the Health and Personal Social Services (Northern Ireland) Order 1978 and the Children and Young Persons (Protection from Tobacco) (Northern Ireland) Order 1991.
 An authorised officer may take possession of documents and records and require other people to provide him or her with information and assistance under this clause.

-Clause 13: Fixed penalties for certain offences
+Clause 12: Fixed penalties for certain offences

 Provides that an authorised officer of a council may give a fixed penalty notice to a person if the officer believes the person has committed an offence under clause 10 (1), (2) or (3) of the Bill.
+It also allows for fixed penalty notices to be issued for a number of relevant offences under the Health and Personal Social Services (Northern Ireland) Order 1978 and the Children and Young Persons (Protection from Tobacco) (Northern Ireland) Order 1991.
 It sets out the information which a fixed penalty notice is required to contain including information on the amount payable, deadline for payment and discounted amount for early payment.

-Clause 14: Use of fixed penalty receipts
+Clause 13: Use of fixed penalty receipts

-Requires that a council must only use payments received from fixed penalty notices for the purposes of its functions under this Bill, or for such other functions the

-Department may specify by regulations.
+Requires that a council must only use payments received from fixed penalty notices for the purposes of its functions under this Bill, or for such other functions the Department may specify by regulations.
 It also places a duty on councils to provide the Department with information on the use of fixed penalty receipts if required.

-Clause 15: Withdrawal of fixed penalty notices
+Clause 14: Withdrawal of fixed penalty notices